typhoonakkus/capturescreenshot/README.md

 # capturescreenshot
-You can use this code on Selenium for take screenshots
+You can use this code on Selenium WebDriver for take screenshots

 ************************************************